Spoken by Martin Luther King and repeated often, do the words “the fierce urgency of now” no longer stir our souls? Did they ever?

 Spend our education dollars to support privatization of public schools, or invest in supporting and strengthening the institution of public education?

-Continue to follow the pretense of reforms, or solve school improvement problems?
+Continue to follow the pretense of reforms, or solve local school improvement problems?